EkaTur/Future-prediction/README.md

 Welcome to FuturePrediction!
 This simple web application provides you with random predictions about your future, adding a touch of mystery and fun to your day.

+## Live Demo

+You can check out the live version of this website [here](https://future-prediction.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)